Simulating Classification Models for Ex-Ante Evaluation of Predict-Then-Optimize Methods: Results

-For the analysis of multiclass problems, we do not use the same plot as in Figure \ref{fig:binary-makespan}.
-This is because different confusion matrices can result in identical macro TPR and FPR values, making it impossible to distinguish between them in a scatter plot.
-Instead, we first compare how accurately the simulated TPR and FPR approximate the confusion matrices' actual values in a separate plot, before evaluating their impact on the total weighted completion time.
+Figure \ref{fig:poc-approx-3} shows the same comparison for $T=3$.
+In general, the differences in macro-averaged TPR are comparable to those observed for binary classification, with a maximum deviation of 0.029 and a mean of 0.006.
+The standard deviations are also relatively large.
+For FPR, the differences between actual and simulated values are comparable (maximum 0.038, mean 0.007), although the standard deviations remain relatively large.
+Note that Figure \ref{fig:poc-approx-3-b} includes considerably more data points than Figure \ref{fig:poc-approx-3-a}, as there are more unique macro-averaged FPR values.

-Figure \ref{fig:poc-approx-a} shows the actual and simulated macro TPR for each generated confusion matrix.
-Red error bars indicate one standard deviation above and below the mean simulated macro TPR.
-In general, the differences in macro TPR are comparable to those observed for binary classification, with a maximum deviation of 0.08.
-The standard deviations are also relatively large, consistent with the findings reported in Table \ref{tab:bi-models}.
-Figure \ref{fig:poc-approx-b} provides the corresponding plot for macro FPR.
-Here, the maximum difference between actual and simulated values is smaller (0.04), although the standard deviations remain relatively large.
-Note that this plot includes significantly more data points than Figure \ref{fig:poc-approx-a}, as there are more unique FPR values.
+Figure \ref{fig:poc-histo-3} presents histograms of the difference in (macro-averaged) TPR for $T=2$ and $T=3$.
+For $T=3$, Figure \ref{fig:poc-histo-3-b} shows that the differences are distributed symmetrically around 0.
+In contrast, for $T=2$, Figure \ref{fig:poc-histo-3-a} shows a clear skew towards negative values, that is, cases in which the simulated TPR is larger than the actual TPR.
+Nevertheless, the magnitude of these difference remains small, demonstrating that Algorithms \ref{alg:bc} and \ref{alg:mc} are capable of generating simulated predictions with relatively high accuracy.